Doy Corp

 Where They Serve:

-• Team Structure: Multiple Ambassadors assign per block, actively engaging residents daily
+• Team Structure: Multiple Ambassadors are assigned per block, actively engaging residents daily.

 Impact of Ambassadors: